Baptism at Coventry Vineyard

 Don’t wear white clothes (can become very see through) or a loose fitting dress (can trap air and float up).

 Decide who you would like to have baptise you.
-Usually Nick, Vicki, Mark or Jude are one of the people baptising, and then the other person is someone who has helped you in your spiritual journey (often a life group leader or close friend).
+Usually Nick or Vicki are one of the people baptising, and then the other person is someone who has helped you in your spiritual journey (often a life group leader or close friend).
 You will also need to decide who will hold the towel for you for when you first get out of the water.

 What happens when I am baptised?